5 Ways to Leverage the ‘Always-On Google Zeitgeist’: Google Trends

 Each and every one of these five items could be a full-length blog post unto itself; there’s that much power is packed into each of them.
 That said, here I’ve summarized each point relatively briefly.

 Let’s not let the discussion be brief, though!
-Please ask questions in the comments section as you see fit, or join me on Google+ for a post-publication community discussion.
+Please ask questions in the comments section as you see fit.

 Now, the list.